Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * [Django](https://www.djangoproject.com/)
 is a web development framework that assists in building and maintaining quality web applications.
 Django helps eliminate repetitive tasks making the development process an easy and time saving experience.

-* Jinja2
+* django templating language

-Jinja 2 is a templating language which is used for rendering data in html templates and is used for communication between the front end and back end of an app.
+The django templating language is a templating language which is used for rendering data in html templates and is used for communication between the front end and back end of an app.

 * [jquery](https://jquery.com/) is used to simplify DOM manipulation.
 Jquery is a javascript library that is used to provide interactivity on websites.
 The $ sign signals to the browser that jquery is being used.